 Beyoğlu is a unique quarter in the heart of Istanbul, near Taksim Square.
 In other words a place where history is combined perfectly with modernity.
 All kinds of people, mainly foreigners, authors, artists, journalists and students live here together.
 In the 1800s Beyoğlu was the more European and modern section of Istanbul.

-Çukurcuma is the antique part of Beyoglu, with antique dealers, old furniture shops and unique pieces from the past.
+Çukurcuma is the old part of Beyoğlu, with antique dealers, old furniture shops and unique pieces from the past.

-Cihangir is the calm side of this district, with historical houses.
+Cihangir is the calm side of Beyoğlu, with historical houses and narrow lanes.
 Above all this part of the city is characterised by stray cats walking around.
 In the streets of this area residents and business owners take care of the cats with food and water; they are considered a symbol of luck.
 Here travellers can find numerous souvenirs shops selling handmade organic soap, evil-eye ornaments, Turkish towels and jewellery and household objects made by local designers.

 For an authentic culinary experience, travellers can partecipate to a friendly cooking class with Oguz at the Istanbul cooking school.
 This half a day course starts with a nice walk though the traditional food and spices bazaar.
 Participants will prepare 5 dishes based on authentic Ottoman recipes and in addition, they will learn Turkish history and traditions.

 Photo Credit: ©somewhere-unique